Chris-Saputr/NPM-Package-Analyzer/README.md

 4. Open up a web browser of your choice, and enter `http://localhost:8080/`

 ## Key Design Choices
-I choose to use React + Vite for simplicity, fast builds, and reliability.
+This application utilizes React + Vite for simplicity, fast builds, and reliability.
 Vite is a JS bundler, which could be run on most browser by transforming the React JSX code into raw HTML, CSS, and JavaScript files.

-I choose to use NGINX for speed, efficiency, and flexibility.
+This app also utilizes NGINX for speed, efficiency, and flexibility.
 While NGINX doest support directory level configurations, it helps increases the site performances.
 Especially since we only have singular web page.